 No. Highmark cannot provide any test results, positive or negative.
 If we receive corresponding claims for any COVID-19 hospitalizations or other treatments we cannot provide anything more than what you would receive in the course of your usual invoicing process.

-Self-funded groups have until March 22, 2021 to elect to opt in to one of the cost-share waiver options.
+Self-funded groups may opt in to one of the cost-share waiver options.